smbrown22/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: This is Simone's Pages Assignment
 ---
+I have four other things I have to do before midnight ;--;